MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-changes-history.md

 ### What's new

 - Reworked the creation of Run As Accounts for the Automatic template to allow multiple accounts to be created in one time period
-- Added system-assigned managed identity and user-assigned managed identity to the Automatic template options for monitoring SQL Managed Instance
+- Added system-assigned managed identity and user-assigned managed identity to the Automatic template options for monitoring SQL Managed Instance [Automatic monitoring template with Managed Identity](managed-instance-management-pack-automatic-monitoring-managed-identity.md)
 - Updated display strings

 ## March 2024 - 7.4.0.0 RTM